Nicolae Simatoc: Romania and Hungary

 Simatoc began playing junior-level football at age 14 in 1934 at Ripensia Timișoara.
 He made his Divizia A debut on 28 May 1939 under coach Sepp Pojar in a 1–0 home loss to Juventus București.
-In 1941 he went to Carmen București where he spent one and a half seasons.
+In 1941, he went to Carmen București where he spent one and a half seasons.
 Subsequently, he moved to Hungary at Nagyváradi AC, making his Nemzeti Bajnokság I debut on 18 October 1942 under coach Ferenc Rónay in a 3–0 home victory against Ferencváros.
 Under the guidance of Rónay, he won the title in his first season, contributing with one goal in 19 matches.
 Afterwards, Simatoc spent one year at Vasas, making his last Nemzeti Bajnokság I appearance on 13 December 1944 in a 2–0 home victory against BKV Előre SC, totaling 41 matches with six goals in the competition.
-He returned to Romania at Carmen where on 7 December 1947 he played his last Divizia A match in a 6–2 home win against Ciocanul București, having a total of 57 games with three goals in the Romanian top-league.
+He returned to Romania at Carmen where on 7 December 1947 he played his last Divizia A match in a 6–2 home win against Ciocanul București, accumulating a total of 57 games with three goals in the Romanian top-league.

 Italy

 In 1948, Simatoc joined Inter Milan, making his Serie A debut on 25 January under coach Giuseppe Meazza in a 3–0 loss to Napoli.
 He scored his first goal in a 4–1 win over Fiorentina, scoring two more until the end of the season in a victory against AS Roma and a loss to Triestina.
 In the following season, he helped Inter to a runner-up position in the league, making his last appearance in the competition in a 0–0 draw against Lucchese.

-Afterwards he went to play for one season at Brescia in Serie B where he scored a personal record of eight goals to help earn a sixth-place finish.
+Afterwards, he went to play for one season at Brescia in Serie B where he scored a personal record of eight goals to help earn a sixth-place finish.
 In 1950, Simatoc played alongside László Kubala for Hungaria FbC Roma, a team that was formed mainly from Hungarian players that left the Eastern Bloc and played exhibition games in Italy and Spain under coach Ferdinand Daučík.

 Spain

 His next spell was at Barcelona where on 10 September 1950 he made his La Liga debut under coach Daučík in a 8–2 win over Real Sociedad, managing to score once and provide three assists.
 He played regularly for the Catalans in his first season, wearing the number 10 shirt, appearing in a 7–2 win over Real Madrid in the El Clásico.
 He netted his second goal in another 7–2 victory against Málaga, also managing to win the Copa del Generalísimo.
 In his second season with Barça, Simatoc made six league appearances as the club won The Double.
-Simatoc spent the last season of his career at Real Oviedo where on 22 March 1953 he played his last La Liga game, a 4–0 away loss to Valencia, having a total of 39 matches with two goals in the competition.
+Simatoc spent the last season of his career at Real Oviedo where on 22 March 1953 he played his last La Liga game, a 4–0 away loss to Valencia, totaling 39 matches with two goals in the competition.